EloiStree/HelloUseCpuAndGpuOnQuest3/README.md

+# Use CPU and GPU for Quest3

-# You can do image processing on Unity Main Thread
+> You can't do image processing on Unity Main Thread due to [complexity](https://github.com/EloiStree/HelloSharpForUnity3D/issues/49)

 Good News:
 - We have access to the camera of the Quest3